cloudmesh-book/book-latex-2018/cloud-clusters/chapters/preface/project.md

 Please do not come to us a week before the deadline is due and say a team member has not contributed, this is far to late to do any adjustment to the team.
 It is in your responsibility to manage the team.
-You can build different teams throughout the semestar for different tasks.
+You can build different teams throughout the semester for different tasks.
 Please communicate clearly and timely with your class mates.

-Common Deleiverables
+Common Deliverables
 --------------------

 Both Projects and Term paper have the following common deliverables